samiurrehman92/email-integration-service/README.md

 * Improve test coverage.
 Currently, only some tests are written to demostrate ability to write test.
 * Improve the size of the build (node_modules) etc.
 * Add support for MailGun to send email to any email address (currently it doesn't allow this for free accounts).
-* Have diff .ENV vars for dev, production, test and other environments.
 * I have used .ENV file also for variables that could be extracted into a config file due to lack of time.